 So, if you want to know how to start a campfire without your lighter or matches, all you have to do is read on.

 1. The Hand Drill

 This method is the most difficult, the most primal and the most primitive of all.
 For this one, you will need determination, tireless hands, and wood.
 And sure, this hack will make you feel really great about yourself.
 Here is the process:

 - Create a tinder nest – you need to build it so you can start the fire from a spark you will make.
 You could use anything that is easily flammable such as bark, leaves, and dry grass.

 - Make the notch – Into your board of fire cut a notch that is V-shaped and create a little depression that is adjacent to it.

-- Underneath the notch put the bark – An ember can be caught from the friction that is between the fireboard and the spindle, using the bark.
+- Underneath the notch put the bark – Using bark, an ember can be caught from the friction that is created between the fireboard and the spindle.

-- Spin – Into the fireboard’s depression place the spindle.
+- Spin – Place the spindle into the fireboard’s depression.
 In order for this to work correctly, the spindle needs to be about two feet long.
-Roll it with your hands and run them fast down it.
+Roll it with your hands and run them down it quickly.
 Also, make sure to maintain the pressure on the board.
 You should be doing this until you see an ember forming.

-- Start a fire – When you have spotted the ember, drop it to the bark’s piece tapping the board.
-Move the bark to the tinder’s nest.
+- Start a fire – When you have spotted the ember, drop it to the bark pieces by tapping the board.
+Move the bark to the tinder nest.
 And then all you have to do is gently blow on it so you can create a fire.

 2. Bow Drill